Word-of-Mouth Marketing and Influencer Marketing: An advertising force worth the investment. Can Double Sales and Increase Retention by 37%.

 - What type of influencer do you want visual, written, or tweets?

 Asking these questions will help you narrow down your search for an influencer.
 Use social media tools, such as Google Alerts, Tweetdeck, hashtags, blogs, and related social media monitoring to identify some key influencers who can help drive the brand forward.
 Once you identify the influencers, you need to establish a dialogue and rapport with them to find out what interests and elevates them.
 Work together to define a mutually beneficially exchange of information or access that enables them to maintain their independence and support your product, service, or brand.

 The opinions of other customers now matter to consumers more than ever.
-Recommendations from other people and consumer opinions posted online rank as two of the most trusted sources of advertising.
+Word-of-mouth marketing and consumer opinions posted online rank as two of the most trusted sources of advertising.
 When companies tap into the power of influencer marketing, they can inherit the trust of countless new people.